Xiaorui-Huang/cuda-ray-tracing/README.md

 - Currently Targeting GPU with compute capability *86* (My GPU)

 **Note:** If you are using a different GPU, you will need to change `ARCH_CODE` in [CMakeLists.txt](CMakeLists.txt) to target your GPU.
-Or simple comment our all lines referencing `ARCH_CODE` and let *nvcc* auto detect your GPU.
+Or simple comment out all lines referencing `ARCH_CODE` and let *nvcc* auto detect your GPU.

 ## Features and TODOs